Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 2. Innovation problems

 Innovation is key to the success of a new business and most entrepreneurs do this enthusiastically during the start-up phase.
 However, once they are at the helm of a growing business, they sometimes stop focusing on what they can do new and different and fall into a rut.
-This leads to a variety of pain points including stagnation, lack of enthusiasm from the team and the danger of a competitor taking over their market share.
+This leads to a variety of pain points including stagnation, lack of enthusiasm from the team and the danger of disruption or a competitor taking over their market share.

 The key to creating a sustainable business is to continue reevaluating the needs of your customers and tweaking your product or service as time passes.
 Your product or service might have been perfect for customers when you first started selling it, but how does it meet the needs of your customers six months, one year and five years down the road?
 Not anticipating the future needs of customers is one of the common pain points for businesses transitioning from the start-up to the growth phase.